 But, that is not the case with machines.
 We need to collect a lot of data along with the desired outcomes in order to teach machines to perform specific tasks.
 This is where machine learning comes into play.

-Machine Learning would help the machine understand the kind of cleaning, the intensity of cleaning, and duration of cleaning based on the conditions and nature of the floor.
+To breakdown how machine learning works, machine Learning would help the machine understand the kind of cleaning, the intensity of cleaning, and duration of cleaning based on the conditions and nature of the floor.

 Let us look at a few examples where we use the outcome of machine learning already: